Visual explanations of machine learning model estimating charge states in quantum dots: Estimation of the charge states

 \subsection{Pre-processing of experimental data}

-Next, we perform the charge state recognition of the real experimental data with the obtained CSE.
-The experimental data is the charge sensing signal of a GaAs double quantum dot measured by RF-reflectometry\cite{2007ReillyAPL}.
-In this process, we perform pre-processing of the experimental data before putting it into the CSE.
-First, we prepare the experimental data as 32px * 32px images (Fig.~\ref{fig4} step 0).
+In this section, we perform the charge state recognition of the real experimental data with the obtained CSE.
+The experimental data is a radio-frequency reflectometry-measured charge sensing signal from a GaAs double quantum dot\cite{2007ReillyAPL, 2021Shinozaki}.
+The size of the experimental data is ($30\times30$) pixel (Fig.~\ref{fig1}(b) step 0).
 Note that the gate voltage range is adjusted to include several charge transition lines in the images.
+This prevents the situation where the ($30\times30$) pixel is small compared to the interval of the charge transition lines, which could lead to erroneous recognition of the ND state for other charge states.

+Prior to inputting the experimental data into the CSE, it undergoes pre-processing using almost the same methods as the training data.
+This includes differentiation, application of a Gaussian filter, and binarization.
+These steps correspond to steps 1, 2, and 4 in Fig~\ref{fig1}(b), respectively.
+Adaptive thresholding can binarize even with a non-uniform background because the threshold is calculated for each small region.
+It is useful for the actual experiments, since charge stability diagrams often have a nonuniform background due to the shift of the charge sensor condition.
+Here, the adaptive thresholding parameters are set to the same as those in the training process.

-This is for preventing the situation that the 32px * 32px is too small or large compared to the interval of the charge transition lines, which induces recognition of ND for SD and DD.
-The data is differentiated in the x-axis direction to make the charge transition lines clear (Fig.~\ref{fig4} step 1).
-Next, the image is smoothed using a Gaussian filter (Fig.~\ref{fig4} step2).
-By this filter, the charge transition lines become thicker and emphasized.
-The charge transition lines in experiments might be black depending of the condition of the charge sensor.
-In this case, we need to invert the color because the lines are white in the simulation and the training.
-To detect this case, we utilize the skewness of the the image.
-The skewness $S_{\mathrm{k}}$ is obtained from the the histogram of the pixel values by the following equation
+As an additional processing step (Fig.~\ref{fig1}(b) step 3) for the experimental data, a procedure is applied to ensure that the color of the charge transition lines (black or white) matches that of the simulation data.
+The charge transition lines in experiments might be black as shown in Figs.~\ref{fig1}(b) steps 1 and 2, depending on the condition of the charge sensor.
+In this case, we need to invert the color because the lines are white in the training data.
+To detect this case, we utilize the skewness of the image.
+The skewness $S_{\mathrm{k}}$ is obtained from the histogram of the pixel values by the following equation,